gridworks-io/tor/README.md

 # Tor

-Deploy a Tor container in your local or cloud environment.
+Deploy a Tor container in your local cloud environment.

-## Requisites
+## Prerequisites

 - `podman` or `docker` binary (doesn't really matter).